 Type of Funding

-- Population studies
+- Population and health

-Applicants have to be nationals of low and middle-income countries and hold a clinical or non-clinical undergraduate degree in a subject relevant to tropical medicine or public health.
+Applicants have to be nationals of low and middle-income countries and hold a clinical or non-clinical undergraduate degree in a relevant subject.
 They have to be at an early stage in their careers, with limited research experience, but have a demonstrated interest in or aptitude for research.
-Applicants must be based in a low or middle-income country for their research project and must identify an eligible sponsoring institution in a low- or middle-income country.
+Applicants must be based in a low or middle-income country for their research project and be sponsored by an eligible sponsoring institution in a low- or middle-income country.
 The proposed research has to be within the Wellcome’s science remit and focus on a health priority in a low- or middle-income country.

 The taught course can be anywhere in the world, but fellows must be based in a low or middle-income country.
 Those intending to be based in the UK, Republic of Ireland or another high-income country are ineligible.
-Masters Fellowships in Public Health and Tropical Medicine are not available to researchers in India.
-Those from India should instead apply for funding under the Wellcome Trust/Department of Biotechnology India Alliance.
+Those planning to do a Master of Research (MRes) are also ineligible.
+Researchers in India cannot apply for this Fellowship; instead, they should apply for funding under the Wellcome Trust/Department of Biotechnology India Alliance.
 Those already possessing a Masters degree should not apply.

 Applications are accepted twice a year.
 The next deadline is 30 August 2019.